udacity/CarND-LaneLines-P1/writeup.md

 *Image after region of interest was applied*

 ##### 4. Hough Line Transform
 The edges remaining after the roi was applied were processed by Hough Line Transform to identify lines in the image.
 A rho of 2 and theta of 1 degree were used as the grid sizes in Hough Space.
 Lines were detected with an intersection threshold of 15.
-Lines were additonally filtered out by requireing a minimum pixel length of 20 and maximum line gap of 40 pixels.
+Lines were additionally filtered out by requiring a minimum pixel length of 20 and maximum line gap of 40 pixels.
 These values were found through trial and error.
 <br/>
 <img src="./pipeline_steps/lines.jpg" alt="Canny Edge Image" width="360">